 Everything a small business needs to know about the nbn™ and phone lines

-The nbn™ is a national infrastructure investment that, once finished, is intended to connect all Australians with faster internet.
-Aging infrastructure that is no longer competitive is being replaced, and Australian businesses will be more dynamic and capable of participating in the global market as a result of fast, reliable internet speeds – dependent of course on your internet service provider (ISP).
+The nbn™ is a national infrastructure investment that, once finished, will connect almost all Australians with faster internet.
+Aging infrastructure that is no longer competitive is being replaced, and Australian businesses will be more dynamic and capable of participating in the global market as a result of fast, reliable internet speeds – dependent, of course, on your internet service provider (ISP).

 What happens to my phone lines once the nbn™ is installed?